Transparency & Methodology

 How we get the emails

-CampaignRadar subscribes to campaign email lists across every congressional district using a purpose-built subscription bot.
-Each candidate is assigned a unique inbound email address — for example, cr-000004@inbound.campaignradar.io — so every email can be attributed to exactly the right campaign.
+CampaignRadar subscribes to campaign email lists across federal and state races using a purpose-built subscription system.
+Each candidate is assigned a unique inbound email address so every message can be attributed to exactly the right campaign.

 We only subscribe to publicly available campaign email lists.
 We do not intercept or access any private communications.
 Every campaign we track made a conscious decision to send mass emails, and CampaignRadar receives them as any member of the public would.